benlowry/pgweb-app/readme.md

 ## How it works
 1) Users save connection information as bookmarks
-2) Opening a bookmark starts a copy of pgweb bound to their connection
+2) Opening a bookmark starts a copy of pgweb bound to that connection
 3) Proxy requests to their pgweb process

-### Notes:
+### Changes:
-1) /static/ directory assets moved to /public/ and remapped in index.html
+1) /static/ contents copied to /public/ and remapped in index.html
 3) index.html modified to include navbar template for UserAppStore
+4) index.html modified to remove connection form and navigation
-4) app.js modified to store last-selected table etc in sessionStorage
+5) app.js modified to store last-selected table etc in sessionStorage
-5) app.js modified to use /api and append bookmarkid=X to apiCall() requests
+6) app.js modified to use /api and append bookmarkid=X to apiCall() requests
-6) app.js modified to open to eg query or rows or indexes based on URL
+7) app.js modified to open to eg query or rows or indexes based on URL

 ## Demonstration 1
-This is running as a standalone app, in this case users would register and pay and etc all on your own SaaS website.
-You will need to register to use this example, or sign in as "test" with password "testtest" to explore a preconfigured database:
+This is running as a standalone web app, users register and pay and etc all on your own SaaS website.
+Sign in as "test" with password "testtest" for an account with a preconfigured database:

         https://secure-gorge-46054.herokuapp.com/